Richard Tanner began practicing with a large Newark, N.J. law firm as an Associate in the Litigation Department.

 He represents medical and dental professionals before various professional licensing boards and state agencies such as the Office of Insurance Fraud Prosecutor and Attorney General.

 Richard has conducted successful appellate presentations before the New Jersey Supreme Court, the federal Second and the Third Circuit Courts of Appeal as well as the New York and New Jersey Appellate Courts.
 He has created case law, such as Serbin v.
 Walt Disney World Co.; Lee’s Hawaiian Islander, Inc. v.
 Safety First Fire Products, Inc., et al.: and Collins v Promark Products et al. and others.

-He serves as the Moderator/Participant of Continuing Legal Education Programs run by The Florida Bar in New York City and as a trial practice lecturer at various New Jersey and Florida CLE presentations and Inns of Court programs.
+He served as the Moderator/Participant of Continuing Legal Education Programs run by The Florida Bar in New York City and as a trial practice lecturer at various New Jersey and Florida CLE presentations and Inns of Court programs.
 He writes articles for Florida Bar issued publications which address trial techniques, law practice management and marketing techniques.